port-labs/port-docs/docs/software-catalog/entity/tutorial.md

 Make an **HTTP PATCH** request to the URL `https://api.getport.io/v1/blueprints/{blueprint_identifier}/entities/{entity_identifier}`, for example:

-To remove a relation from a `many` relation, for example: `environment`, send a PATCH request with the following body:
+To remove a mapped related Entity from a `"many": true` relation, for example: `environment`, send a PATCH request with the following body:

 ```json showLineNumbers
 {